BryanWilhite/Blog/presentation/entry/2017/2017-12-08-apple-s-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web-and-other-tweeted-links.md

 ---json
 {
-  "author": "@BryanWilhite",
+  "documentId": 0,
-  "content": "'Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web' [apple.slashdot.org] burned again: i thought using @angular/material with @angular 4.x would be a walk in the park along a garden path m… [twitter.com] “The complete gu...", "inceptDate": "2017-12-08T12:31:23.547079-08:00", "isPublished": true,
+  "title": "“Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web” and other Tweeted Links…", "documentShortName": "2017-12-08-apple-s-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web-and-other-tweeted-links", "fileName": "index.html",
-  "itemCategory": null,
+  "path": "./entry/2017-12-08-apple-s-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web-and-other-tweeted-links",
+  "date": "2017-12-08T20:31:23.547Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2017-12-08T20:31:23.547Z",
-  "slug": "apple-s-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
+  "clientId": "2017-12-08-apple-s-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web-and-other-tweeted-links",
-  "title": "“Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web” and other Tweeted Links…" }
+  "tag": "{\r\n  \"extract\": \"'Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web' [apple.slashdot.org] burned again: i thought using @angular/material with @angular 4.x would be a walk in the park along a garden path m… [twitter.com] “The complete gu...\"\r\n}"
+}
 ---

+# “Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web” and other Tweeted Links…

 [<img alt="Bryan D. Wilhite [BryanWilhite]" src="https://songhay.blob.core.windows.net/shared-social-twitter/BryanWilhite.jpeg">](http://t.co/UNdqV0Z1zz "Bryan D. Wilhite [BryanWilhite]") 'Apple's Refusal To Support Progressive Web Apps is a Detriment To Future of the Web' [[apple.slashdot.org]](https://apple.slashdot.org/story/17/07/27/185248/apples-refusal-to-support-progressive-web-apps-is-a-detriment-to-future-of-the-web?utm_source=feedly1.0mainlinkanon&utm_medium=feed)